kevinzhuang01/srp_2025/_profiles/derrickagyekum.md

   Kdad Marketplace.
 My passion is using research and AI (RAG, model fine-tuning, and practical ML) to solve real-world problems in consumer experience, operations, and education.
-On campus I mentor in the Honors College and am strengthening my algorithmic foundations through CodePathâ\x80\x99s advanced interview prep."
+On campus I mentor in the Honors College and am strengthening my algorithmic foundations through CodePath’s advanced interview prep.
 academic_status: Undergraduate Student
 year_in_program: 3rd
 research_area: Computer Science; Data Science; Engineering; Machine Learning/AI
-major: "B.S. in Computer Science â\x80\x94 Specialization: Artificial Intelligence & Machine Learning (minor in Finance)."
+major: 'B.S. in Computer Science — Specialization: Artificial Intelligence & Machine Learning (minor in Finance).'
-degrees: "B.S., Computer Science / Artificial Intelligence & Machine Learning / Michigan
+degrees: 'B.S., Computer Science / Artificial Intelligence & Machine Learning / Michigan
-  State University â\x80\x94 In progress, expected May 2027.
-Minor: Finance."
+  State University — In progress, expected May 2027.
+Minor: Finance.'
-courses: "Here are the most relevant courses and prep Iâ\x80\x99ve completed for a CS/AI summer internship: Programming + Data Structures/Algorithms: Intro to Programming (Python) and DSA in Java/C++; heavy practice in LeetCode/CodePath Advanced Interview Prep.
-Math for CS/AI: Discrete Math, Linear Algebra, Calculus Iâ\x80\x93II, and Probability & Statistics.
+courses: 'Here are the most relevant courses and prep I’ve completed for a CS/AI summer
+  internship: Programming + Data Structures/Algorithms: Intro to Programming (Python) and DSA in Java/C++; heavy practice in LeetCode/CodePath Advanced Interview Prep.
+  Math for CS/AI: Discrete Math, Linear Algebra, Calculus I–II, and Probability & Statistics.
 AI/Data: Foundations of Machine Learning/AI, Data Mining/Data Science projects in Python (Pandas, scikit-learn, TensorFlow).
-Systems & Product:
-  Database Systems (SQL), Web Development (React/Node), Mobile iOS (Swift/SwiftUI), and Software Engineering (Git).
-Applied prep: Professorial Assistant research building ML pipelines (Python/SQL/TensorFlow) and shipped app/features in personal and internship projects."
+Systems & Product: Database Systems (SQL), Web Development (React/Node), Mobile iOS (Swift/SwiftUI), and Software Engineering (Git).
+Applied prep: Professorial Assistant research building ML pipelines (Python/SQL/TensorFlow) and shipped app/features in personal and internship projects.'
-academic_interests: "Iâ\x80\x99m interested in applied AI/ML that moves from research to real-world impact.
+academic_interests: I’m interested in applied AI/ML that moves from research to real-world impact.
 My focus areas include NLP and large language models (especially retrieval-augmented generation and agentic workflows), representation learning for multimodal data, and time-series/causal inference for forecasting and decision support.
 I care deeply about trustworthy AI and the systems side that makes it work in practice (data engineering, evaluation, and MLOps, including on-device/edge deployment).
-  Iâ\x80\x99m excited to study and build models for personalization and recommendation, demand forecasting, and conversational assistants in domains like consumer analytics, operations/supply chain, education, and public health.
-I enjoy combining statistical learning with experimentation ot generate actionable insights and close the loop between models and outcomes."
+I’m excited to study and build models for personalization and recommendation, demand forecasting, and conversational assistants in domains like consumer analytics, operations/supply chain, education, and public health.
+I enjoy combining statistical learning with experimentation ot generate actionable insights and close the loop between models and outcomes.
 topical_areas: Applied Computer Science; Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences
-motivation: "I want to join Sustainable Research Pathways to grow as a researcher while contributing to an inclusive, impact-driven AI community.
-As a CS major (AI/ML focus) at Michigan State University, Iâ\x80\x99ve helped faculty as a Professorial Assistant build data-mining and ML pipelines in Python/SQL/TensorFlow and learned how rigorous methods, careful evaluation, and clear communication turn raw data into decisions.
-SRPâ\x80\x99s mission, which include mentoring, collaboration across backgrounds, and hands-on work with NAIRR projects, matches how I like to learn.
+motivation: 'I want to join Sustainable Research Pathways to grow as a researcher while contributing to an inclusive, impact-driven AI community.
+As a CS major (AI/ML focus) at Michigan State University, I’ve helped faculty as a Professorial Assistant build data-mining and ML pipelines in Python/SQL/TensorFlow and learned how rigorous methods, careful evaluation, and clear communication turn raw data into decisions.
+  SRP’s mission, which include mentoring, collaboration across backgrounds, and hands-on work with NAIRR projects, matches how I like to learn.
 My research interests are applied AI for public benefit: NLP and retrieval-augmented generation, recommendation/personalization, and time-series/causal methods for forecasting and decision support.
 I bring solid software skills (iOS, full-stack, SQL), experience shipping features, and a habit of testing ideas with experiments and metrics.
 Through SRP I hope to deepen my research toolkit (problem formulation, literature synthesis, experimental design, MLOps), contributes to a publishable project, and learn from mentors committed to inclusive excellence.
-In return I offer energy, humility, and a builderâ\x80\x99s mindset, ready to prototype, analyze, write, and present.
-Iâ\x80\x99m excited to help SRPâ\x80\x99s community connect rigorous AI research to real-world problems where it can improve lives."
+In return I offer energy, humility, and a builder’s mindset, ready to prototype, analyze, write, and present.
+I’m excited to help SRP’s community connect rigorous AI research to real-world problems where it can improve lives.'
 lightning_talk: 'Data-to-Deployment: Shipping Small LLMs With Measurable Impact'
 keywords: LLMs; RAG; Agents; Prompting; Alignment; Guardrails; Retrieval; Tokenization;
   LoRA; LLMOps; Deployment; Evaluation; Time-series; Causal-inference; Content-Based-Filtering;
   Feature-engineering; Distillation; Transfer-learning; Vector-databases; SQL/ETL
 image: "/assets/images/pictures/derrick_agyekum.jpg"
 ---

-## Academic Interests

-Iâm interested in applied AI/ML that moves from research to real-world impact.
-My focus areas include NLP and large language models (especially retrieval-augmented generation and agentic workflows), representation learning for multimodal data, and time-series/causal inference for forecasting and decision support.
-I care deeply about trustworthy AI and the systems side that makes it work in practice (data engineering, evaluation, and MLOps, including on-device/edge deployment).
-Iâm excited to study and build models for personalization and recommendation, demand forecasting, and conversational assistants in domains like consumer analytics, operations/supply chain, education, and public health.
-I enjoy combining statistical learning with experimentation ot generate actionable insights and close the loop between models and outcomes.